nachoba/Smalltalk/LiterateSmalltalkProgramming.md

 What I did previously was a *tutorial*, a simple walk-through of how to get what I wanted to achive, with explanations, code, and pictures in it.
 Nice.
 Useful.
 But why not actually run that code inside the image?

 Yes this document that you are now reading, literate Smalltalk programming: code, explanations, and pictures all together.
+See this in the image, execute it in the image and of course save it in the image.
+After that the code could be accessed through the browser, and treated as part of the system.